gxr0u/agentic-ai-rag/README.md

 Despite these limitations, the system demonstrates a production-aligned agentic AI architecture with clear extensibility paths.

+## Future Improvements

+The current implementation is intentionally scoped for clarity and assignment constraints.
+The following enhancements would be prioritized in a production-grade system:

+- **Managed Vector Store**
+  Replace local FAISS with Azure AI Search or a managed vector database to enable horizontal scaling and high availability.

+- **Robust Agent Orchestration**
+  Extend the agent to support multiple tools, multi-step planning, and multi-agent collaboration for complex workflows.

+- **Persistent Memory Layer**
+  Replace in-memory session storage with Redis or Azure Cosmos DB to support long-lived conversations and multi-instance deployments.

+- **Authentication & Authorization**
+  Add user authentication, role-based access control (RBAC), and document-level access filtering.

+- **Observability & Evaluation**
+  Introduce structured logging, tracing, automated evaluation metrics, and monitoring dashboards for agent behavior and response quality.

+- **Cost & Performance Optimization**
+  Add caching, request batching, and rate-limit handling to optimize inference cost and latency.

+- **CI/CD & Infrastructure as Code**
+  Automate deployments using GitHub Actions and define infrastructure using Bicep or Terraform.

+These improvements can be implemented incrementally without changing the core agent or RAG architecture.

 ## Summary

 This project demonstrates the design and implementation of a production-aligned